 The foods that cause inflammation won’t surprise you.
 Red meat, processed and preserved meats and sausage, dairy, gluten and white flours/starches, refined sugar, and preservatives top the list.
 A diet rich in these potent foods will most likely cause you to feel cruddy anyway.
 If you’re susceptible to inflammation, these things can make symptoms even worse.

 What can you do?
-Consume a diet that is full of foods that fight inflammation is a good place to start.
+Consuming a diet that is full of foods that fight inflammation is a great place to start.

-Focus on foods that are very similar to a Mediterranean diet, making it super doable for most people in the western world.
-Heck, I can get all of these things at my local grocery store!
+Focus on whole food that are very similar to a Mediterranean diet, making it super doable for most people in the western world.
+Heck, I can get all of these foods at my local grocery store!
 It’s hard to make excuses when it’s accessible, right?
-Here’s the list to focus on:
+Here’s a whole food list to focus on when fighting inflammation:

 - olive oil